Sheezy-Art/sheezy-hub/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report an issue with the site. **IMPORTANT:** Before reporting an issue, please check that you have all UserScripts and Browser Extensions **disabled** and that your issue still happens. **We cannot prioritise debugging errors that happen when using third-party code.**
+about: Report an issue with the site. **IMPORTANT:** Before reporting, check that you have UserScripts and Browser Extensions **disabled.
+We cannot prioritise debugging errors that happen when using third-party code.**
 title: "[BUG] Bug Description..."
 labels: bug
 assignees: 'boylett'